digbang/security/README.md

 * `IP` attempts: Attempts coming from the same IP will be logged to recognize possible attackers.
 * `User` attempts: Multiple failed logins to the same user account will be logged to identify a possible victim.

-Each type of attempts has two configurations:
+Each type of attempt has two configurations:

 * **Thresholds** (`int` or `array`): Represents the amount of attempts needed before the system is blocked.
 An array of `qty_attempts => block_time` can be used to block access for a given time based on the amount of failed attempts.
 * **Interval** (`int`): Represents the time (in seconds) that the system will block further attempts on this type.